-Reflecting on 1 Failed Course Withdrew (0.000 pt) Not Proficient (1.000 pt) Marginal (2.000 pts) Evolving/Proficient (3.000 pts) Commendable (4.000 pts) Explanation of Learning and Differences (1.000, 20%) • Learning differences in students' development is not mentioned or relevant to central focus of learning segment. mentioned but not connected to the Learning differences of students' content learning and development of their academic language is explained.
+Reflecting on To eaching and Failed Not Proficient Marginal lving/Proficient Commendable (4.000 pts) Course (0.000 pt) Major (0.000 pt) (0.000 pt) (1.000 pt) (2.000 pts) (3.00 00 pts) Explanation of Learning and Differences (1.000, 20%) Learning differences in students' development is not mentioned or relevant to central focus of learning segment. mentioned but not connected to the and a ning differences of ents' content learning development of their emic language is ained.
 Learning differences of student's content learning and development of their academic language is clearly explained and connected to the central focus of the learning segment.
 Relevant Research or Theory Cited for Above Criteria (1.000, 20%) Research or theory for learning differences is not mentioned.
-Research or theory is mentioned.
-Research or theory that explains conclusions about learning differences is mentioned, but not clearly connected to conclusions.
+Research or theory is mentioned. learn ment earch or theory that ains conclusions about ning differences is tioned, but not clearly nected to conclusions.
 Research or theory is explained and connected to conclusions about student's learning differences.
 Specific examples from planning are cited.
-Students as Learners of this Subject (1.000, 20%) Candidate does not discuss what they learned about their students as learners from this learning segment. their students as learners during the learning segment.
-Candidate discusses what they learned about their students as learners during the learning segment.
-Examples are vaguely cited.
+Students as Learners of this Subject (1.000, 20%) learning segment. their students as learners during the learning segment. they stude the le Exar cited ı.'
 Candidate discusses what they learned about their students as learners and provides specific examples to support analysis are explained.
-All required materials submitted and organized professionally and clearly; uploaded to LiveText as requested and by due date Relevant Research or Theory Cited for Above Criteria (1.000, 20%) from their students during mentioned but is not clearly connected with Research/theory is cited that connects with candidate's observations about students as learners during learning segment Research/ theory is connected and supports conclusions that the candidate developed about students as learners during learning segment.
+All required materials submitted and organized professionally and clearly; uploaded to LiveText as requested and by due date Relevant Research or Theory Cited for Above Criteria (1.000, 20%) from their students during mentioned but is not clearly connected with that cand abou durin earch/theory is cited connects with lidate's observations at students as learners ang learning segment Research/ theory is connected and supports conclusions that the candidate developed about students as learners during learning segment.
 Changes to Improve the Learning of Students (1.000, 20%) Candidate does not indicate any changes to the learning segment are needed.
-Changes are primarily focused on repeating instruction, pacing or classroom management issues.
-Candidate indicates changes that will deepen student learning related to focus of lesson.
-Changes are loosely related to principles from relevant research or theory.
+Changes are primarily focused on repeating instruction, pacing or classroom management issues. chan stude focus are le princ didate indicates ages that will deepen ent learning related to s of lesson.
+Changes oosely related to ciples from relevant arch or theory.
 Candidate specifies changes in the lesson that will strengthen and deepen student learning related to the lesson objectives.
 Changes are directed towards whole class as well as individual supports that are needed.
 Changes are related to relevant theories or research.
+ESA document ESA document Failed Course SSION Changed Major (0.000 pt (0.000 pt w Not Proficient ) (1.000 pt) Marginal (2.000 pts) Evolving/Proficient (3.000 pts) Commendable (4.000 pts) Use of Academic Language in writing (1.000, , ( p , Does not use academic language in general or to use general and content-related d/or Exhibits proper writter language and academic vocabulary; content- specific language not y e proper written language and